-3. Reduce Manual Entry and the Paper Trail
+3. Eliminate Manual Entry and Paper Trails

-5. Treat Carriers Well
+4. Treat Carriers Well

-6. Monitor Accessorials
+5. Monitor Accessorials

-7. Leverage Your Volume
+6. Leverage Volume

-There will always be circumstances where your regular or preferred carriers can’t fulfill a truckload you need shipped.
-Maybe it’s a last minute shipment or maybe it’s going to a new destination.
-Whatever the cause, sometimes you need to find truckload capacity fast.
-In these situations, it’s best to have a plan to access the spot market.
+Circumstances where regular or preferred carriers can’t fulfill a truckload that needs to be shipped will always exist.
+Maybe it’s a last-minute shipment or maybe it’s going to a new destination.
+Whatever the case, sometimes companies need to find truckload capacity fast.
+A situation like this works best when a full truckload spot market is available.
 Spot markets are places where companies can go to have different carriers bid on their freight.
 From there, they can select the best bid and book their freight.

-9. Stay Flexible
+8. Stay Flexible

-10. Leverage Analytics
+9. Leverage Analytics